turingschool/curriculum/source/academy/workshops/idea_box_tdd.markdown

 end
 ```

-We also need a method in Idea:
+We also need a method in IdeaStore:

 ```ruby
 def self.delete_all